Count-Based Exploration with the Successor Representation: Evaluation of Exploration in Deep RL

 Table~\ref{tab:results_ale} summarizes the results after 100 million frames.
 The performance of other algorithms is also provided for reference.
-Notice we are reporting \emph{learning performance} for all algorithms instead of the maximum scores achieved by the algorithm.
+Notice we are reporting learning performance for all algorithms instead of the maximum scores achieved by the algorithm.
 We use the superscript $^{ \mbox{MMC}}$ to distinguish between the algorithms that use MMC from those that do not.
 When comparing our algorithm, DQN$_e^{ \mbox{MMC}}$+SR, to DQN we can see how much our approach improves over the most traditional baseline.
-By comparing our algorithm's performance to DQN$^{ \mbox{MMC}}$+CTS~\citep{Bellemare16} and DQN$^{ \mbox{MMC}}$+PixelCNN~\citep{Ostrovski17} we compare our algorithm to two state-of-the-art approaches for exploration.
-As highlighted in Section~\ref{sec:deep_sr}, the parameters of the network we used are different from those used in the traditional DQN network, so we also compared the performance of our algorithm to the performance of the same network our algorithm uses but without the additional modules (next state prediction and successor representation) by setting $w_{ \mbox{SR}} = w_{ \mbox{Recons}} = 0$ and without the intrinsic reward bonus by setting $\beta = 0.0$.
-The column labeled DQN$_e^{ \mbox{MMC}}$ contains the results for this baseline.
-This comparison allows us to explicitly quantify the improvement provided by the proposed exploration bonus.
-The learning curves of these algorithms, their performance after different amounts of experience, and additional results analyzing, for example, the impact of the introduced auxiliary task, are~available~in~the~Appendix.
+By comparing our algorithm's performance to \textsc{DQN$^{ \mbox{MMC}}_{\mbox{ {CTS}}}$}~\cite{Bellemare16} and \textsc{DQN$^{ \mbox{MMC}}_{\mbox{ {PixelCNN}}}$}~\cite{Ostrovski17} we compare our algorithm to established baselines for exploration that are closer to our method.
+By comparing our algorithm's performance to Random Network Distillation~(RND; \citeauthor{Burda19} \citeyear{Burda19}) we compare our algorithm to the most recent paper in the field with state-of-the-art performance.
+Finally, we also evaluate the impact of the proposed exploration bonus by comparing our algorithm to DQN$_e^{ \mbox{MMC}}$, which uses the same number of parameters our network uses (i.e., filter sizes, stride, and number of nodes), but without the additional modules (next state prediction and successor representation) and without the intrinsic reward bonus.
+We do this by setting $w_{ \mbox{SR}} = w_{ \mbox{Recons}} = \beta = 0$.